 Objectivity.
 It's very easy to lose sight of the forest for the trees when dealing with our own creations, which is why development and QA teams have typically been kept separate and in somewhat adversarial roles.
 An outsourced testing team can provide the ultimate in objectivity and "fresh eyes" on a project.
 Ideally, we should get someone else to check our work because another person is more likely to spot the flaws.

 Domain Expertise.
 Outsourced QA teams typically have exposure to a wide variety of domains making it easy to assemble a pool of industry savvy resources for testing your current project.
 This inherent expertise substantially reduces the cost associated with product training and more quickly provides accurate testing results.

-At delaPlex Software, we understand the importance of effective testing and quality assurance.
+At delaPlex, we understand the benefits of QA and the importance of effective testing.
 We combine our domain knowledge, solution expertise and technical skills to help you deliver software faster, with quality and predictability, while reducing project costs.
-The team of QA professionals at delaPlex are certified by the International Software Testing Qualifications Board (ISTQB) and trained in the latest testing methodologies and tools and offer a wide variety of services.
+The team of QA professionals at delaPlex are Gold Certified by the International Software Testing Qualifications Board (ISTQB) and trained in the latest testing methodologies and tools and offer a wide variety of services.
 Contact us today to learn more.